pub-calculator-io/pregnancy-weight-gain-calculator/readme.md

-# Pregnancy Weight Gain Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Pregnancy Weight Gain Calculator Widget for WordPress

 This pregnancy weight gain calculator gives a recommended weight increase plan every week based on the user’s body weight before pregnancy and the parameters provided by the IOM (the Institute of Medicine).